Ketevan Arakhamia-Grant: Chess career

-Aside from world championship competitions, in 1990 she took first place at both the Biel Women's Open and Geneva (IM), then followed up by winning the Doeberl Cup in Canberra, Australia in 1991; the first woman to do so.
-Her participation at the Hastings Premier in 1993–94, where she finished ahead of six male grandmasters and defeated three of them on her way to a share of third place.
-In respect of women competitors at Hastings, the result was second only to that of Judit Polgár.
+Aside from world championship competitions, in 1990 she took first place at both the Biel Women's Open and Geneva (IM), then followed up by winning the Doeberl Cup in Canberra, Australia in 1991, becoming the first woman to do so.
+Her participation at the Hastings Premier in 1993–94, where she finished ahead of six male grandmasters, was also notable.

-In the nineties she participated in the Veterans vs Ladies dance-themed tournaments where she defeated Borislav Ivkov, Vlastimil Hort, Vasily Smyslov and Mark Taimanov.
+In the 1990s, she participated in the Veterans vs Ladies dance-themed tournaments where she defeated Borislav Ivkov, Vlastimil Hort, Vasily Smyslov and Mark Taimanov.